austinpray/austinpray.com/_posts/2016-09-26-arch-linux-notes.md

 ## Japanese Fonts

-Don't forget your Japanese fonts if you are listening to future funk.
+Don't forget your Japanese fonts if you are an insufferable weeb.

 `sudo pacman -S adobe-source-han-sans-jp-fonts`
 `sudo pacman -S otf-ipafont`